BCDevOps/backup-container/docs/TipsAndTricks.md

 ## Patroni Verification and Restore Throws errors

-If you are using the postgres restoration process to restor patroni you will get some errors in the form:
+If you are using the postgres restoration process to restore a patroni cluster you will get some errors in the form:

 ```
 DETAIL:  Could not open extension control file "/usr/share/pgsql/extension/pg_stat_kcache.control": No such file or directory.